Jan-23-Liftoff-KC/team-lindsay-group-repo/README.md

 6. Appointment Requests: the patients will have the ability to schedule their appointments with their medical provider.

-## User Stories
+## Application Flow
-MEDPRO(Health Care app to maintain patient visit updates from the provider side and the appointments from patient side) We have 2 different target users in our project.
+MEDPRO is a Health Care app to maintain patient visit updates from the provider side and the appointments from patient side.
+We have 2 different target users in our project.
 The first and primary user is a medical provider and the other user is a patient.
-Our application helps the provider to view the scheduled appointments and related patient details.
-They can also update the diagnostics, prescription, and the additional notes on the appointment visit for a selected patient.
+Our application allows the provider to view the scheduled appointments and related patient details.
+They can also update the diagnostics, prescription, and the provider notes on the appointment visit for a selected patient.
 The app also allows the patient to schedule an appointment with the primary care provider and add or cancel appointments.

-Authentication: we have separate authentication(login feature) pages to authenticate both the users.
+Authentication: we have separate authentication (login feature) pages to authenticate both users (providers and patients).

 Doctor Flow:
 1. New doctor registration
 2. Doctor Login/Logout